shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 -   Exhaustion counters.
 After battling, each creature gets exhaustion counters.
 While a creature has exhaustion counters, it cant be added to your army.
 Each resting creature loses an exhaustion counter at the end of each round.
 -   Power counters.
 Each one increases your creature’s bonus power by 1.
 -   Damage counters.
 Each one decreases your creature’s bonus power by 1.
 If a creature has damage equal to or greater than their base power, they don’t contribute their power to the combined total.
 -   Stun counters.
-If a creature has any stun counters, it is stunned: its abilities cant be activated, and its passives are inactive.
+If a creature has any stun counters, it is stunned: its abilities cant be resolved.
 At the start of each player’s turn, they remove a stun counter from each of their creatures.
 -   Shield counters.
 If a creature would gain a damage counter, instead remove a shield counter.
 Adding a shield counter doesn’t remove existing damage counters.

 ## Tags vs Keywords